ijijn/roguelike/book/src/chapter_22.md

 If you `cargo run` the project now, occasionally you will run into a red `^` - and it will be labeled "Bear Trap" on the mouse-over.
 Not massively exciting, but a good start!
 Note that for testing, we'll up the spawn frequency from 2 to 100 - LOTS of traps, making debugging easier.
 Remember to lower it later!

-## But you don't always spot the trap!
+## But you don't always spot the trap

 It is pretty easy if you can *always* know that a trap awaits you!
 So we want to make traps *hidden* by default, and come up with a way to sometimes locate traps when you are near them.
 Like most things in an ECS driven world, analyzing the text gives a great clue as to what components you need.
 In this case, we need to go into `components.rs` and create a new component - `Hidden`: